coco-team/cocoSim-deprecated/README.md

 # CoCoSim #

-CoCoSim is a modular integrated analysis framework for Simulink(c) models.
+CoCoSim is a modular, integrated analysis framework for Simulink(c) models.
 It consists of a compiler and a model checker:

-* Compiler: It modularly compiles a Simulink(c) model (+ property to be verified as an observer) into Lustre.
+* **Compiler**: It modularly compiles a Simulink(c) model (+ design property) into Lustre.
-* Model Checker: In principle CoCoSim can use any model checker that inputs Lustre code.
+* **Model Checker**: In principle CoCoSim can use any model checker that inputs Lustre code.
 The current version uses [Zustre](https://github.com/lememta/zustre) as the underlying model checker.